What is Tree Pollarding?

 Topping involves cutting the tree to a set height with no regard to the tree’s growth points, age, or species.
 If the topping severity doesn’t kill the tree entirely, it will promote large amounts of epicormic growth or leave the tree vulnerable to disease and or decay.

 It’s necessary to remind you that pollarding a tree should be consistent and periodic.
 The frequency will depend on the purpose, i.e. for general maintenance, we suggest every two years, but firewood or sustainable material production pollarding could be more than five years.

 We must also add if you begin pollarding and stop you may encourage damage and disease caused by heavy branches and weak unions.

-It's understandable that even with all the information we've provided, you may still be unsure if pollarding your tree is appropriate or not.
-But fear not, our team of knowledgable staff and qualified arborists are ready and willing to talk you through your options and address any concerns.
+It’s understandable that even with all the information we’ve provided, you may still be unsure if pollarding your tree is appropriate or not.
+But fear not; our team of knowledgeable staff and qualified arborists are ready and willing to talk you through your options and address any concerns.